toomasherodes/orthophoto_mapping/src/README.md

 Dataset preparation scripts

 #### engine.py
-Functions for training (loss funtion for example)
+Functions for training and validation (also has a custom loss function that was ultimately not used)

 #### imageGen.py
 Functions to create test/val/train images for the model